 - Amoxicillin, in cases where patients are allergic to penicillin.

 - Clindamycin, which may be recommended in cases where a patient is allergic to amoxicillin.

 - Chlorhexidine, which is used to control plaque and gingivitis as well as bleeding gum tissue in patients with moderate to severe gingivitis.

 The dentist can also offer local antimicrobial therapy, which involves inserting an antibiotic treatment containing doxycycline or minocycline powder directly into the sulcus area around the gum tissue of the teeth in order to kill the bacteria causing the gum infection.

-Maintaining a strict oral health routine is critical after antimicrobial therapy to make sure you get the benefit of the treatment.
-First, brush your teeth twice a day for at least two minutes each time, and floss at least once daily.
-Next, swish with a mouthwash, such as Colgate Total Mouthwash for Gum Health, which offers advanced gum protection for 45 percent stronger, healthier gums.
+Maintaining a strict oral health routine is critical after antimicrobial therapy to make sure you benefit from the treatment.
+First, brush your teeth twice a day for at least two minutes each time and floss at least once daily.
+Next, swish with a mouthwash.

-If your dentist prescribed any form of antibiotics, it's imperative you take the full course of medicine exactly as instructed to reduce the risk of infection.
+If your dentist prescribes any form of antibiotics, it's imperative for you to finish the full course of medicine exactly as instructed to reduce the risk of infection.